 Skip to content

-Breeze Airways vs Spirit 2026: New ULCC vs Incumbent
+Breeze Airways vs Spirit 2026: Upstart Outlasted the Incumbent

-Spirit ceased all operations on May 2, 2026 and is now in Chapter 7 liquidation, so it is no longer bookable.
-Breeze flies A220s point-to-point on routes nobody else serves.
-This reference comparison covers bags, fares, fleet, and routes, and why Breeze is the surviving choice.
+Spirit ceased all operations May 2, 2026 (Chapter 7) and is no longer bookable.
+Breeze flies A220s point-to-point on routes nobody else serves, fares compared.

 Quick verdict